CryptozombiesHQ/cryptozombie-lessons/en/1/functions.md

 }
 ```

 This is a function named `eatHamburgers` that takes 2 parameters: a `string` and a `uint`.
 For now the body of the function is empty.
 Note that we're specifying the function visibility as `public`.
 We're also providing instructions about where the `_name` variable should be stored- in `memory`.
-This is required for all reference types such as arrays, structs, and mappings.
+This is required for all reference types such as arrays, structs, mappings, and strings.

 What is a reference type you ask?